 We ended the tour in a secret garden just off Oxford Street.
 Brown Hart Gardens is a tranquil space so close to the hustle and bustle of the busy shopping thoroughfare.
 I can’t believe I didn’t know about this place.

 READ MORE: 5 Hidden Gems to Discover in London

 More than ready for refreshments, we headed to The Dorchester to indulge in their floral afternoon tea.

 Seated in the elegant and ornate Promenade, it’s the perfect choice to enjoy a classic British treat.
 With a magnum of Laurent-Perrier brut champagne popped, we began our Dorchester afternoon tea extravaganza.

 We were soon tucking into a selection of finger sandwiches all made with artisan bread.
 The gold star on my vegetarian plate went to the free-range egg, Isle of Mull Cheddar and English watercress on malted grain bread.
-Let’s just say no egg mayo sandwich will ever live up to this one.
 The runner-up was the baby cucumber and truffle cream on white bread.

 The traditional fillings were Norfolk Black chicken on sage and onion bread; 21-day aged slow-cooked beef; Lincolnshire onion chutney and wholegrain mustard mayonnaise and oak-smoked salmon with English wasabi and lemon butter on caraway bread.